 - Parameters to tune chose between all parameters and single parameter only the PID gain.
 Use the last option if the system is already well tuned, and you only need a slight adjustment of the gain to meet the robustness conditions for all loaded test data.
-This option also usable to run algorithm inside the controller: as it makes tuning very fast, it can be configured to run at the startup of a system. - Initial values you can select "from scratch" or from the current values.
+This option also usable to run algorithm inside the controller: as it makes tuning very fast, it can be configured to run at the startup of a system. - Initial values you can select "from zero" or from the current values.
 Sometimes the optimal solution is difficult to find if the starting values are unsuccessful.
 In this case, try the "from scratch" option.
-If the system is already well tuned and you need only to adjust it slightly, use "from current values". - Tune for all loaded systems if this option is selected, optimization is performed for all loaded files.
+If the system is already well tuned and you need only to adjust it slightly, use "from current values". - Random seed iterations if algorithm failed to find good values in a single run, specify a random seed to cover a bigger range of possible combinations.
+WARNING: It can significantly increase the required time, especially if algorithm runs on the controller. - Tune for all loaded systems if this option is selected, optimization is performed for all loaded files.
 If it is not selected, only for the last file loaded. - Allow to set individual gain for each system in a set if this option is enabled, the algorithm selects the optimal parameters that are common to all loaded test data, but at the same time allows varying the value of the "gain" parameter (PID controller gain), individual for each loaded system.
 This mode can be used to quickly adapt to cameras of different sizes: the gimbal manufacturer collects test data for different cameras from a wide range of different sizes and weights, the algorithm selects a universal set of parameters suitable for all loaded systems but considering that the optimum gain will be adjusted later.
 Afterwards, the controller selects only the gain parameter when installing a new camera this process is simpler, more reliable, and faster than going through a multitude of PID controller parameters.